 - The Middle Place – Young Adult Community Building, .

-- Afternoon classes at 4 p.m.
+- Wednesdays at 7 p.m.

 Education for Ministry – EfM is a 4-year course of study consisting of weekly seminars over the 9-month academic year.
 Classes offered Sept-May, registration opens Summer 2021.